Maxim Naumov: Early years

-2019–20 season
+2019–20 season: Junior national title

 Naumov returned to competition in June 2019 after missing the previous season due to injury.
 Competing on the 2019–20 ISU Junior Grand Prix, he placed seventh at 2019 JGP France.

 Naumov won the junior title at the 2020 U.S. Championships.
 He landed two triple axels in his free skate and achieved a Level 4 on three elements.
 After attending the U.S. junior camp, he was named to the U.S. team for the 2020 World Junior Championships, alongside Ilia Malinin and Andrew Torgashev.
 At the 2020 World Junior Championships, he placed tenth in the short and fourth in the free to finish fifth overall.

-2020–21 season
+2020–21 season: Senior debut

-Naumov started his season competing at the ISP Points Challenge, a virtual domestic competition for prize money, berths to the national championships, and future international assignments.
-Naumov competed in the senior men's event, placing sixth in both segments of the competition and seventh overall among ten skaters.

 With the COVID-19 pandemic raging, Naumov was assigned to make his senior Grand Prix debut at the 2020 Skate America, an event scheduled for skaters training in the United States and held in Las Vegas.
 He placed eighth at the event.

 Naumov next competed at the 2021 U.S. Championships, also held in Las Vegas, where he placed fifth in both segments and overall.